ASEIcode/multinational-retail-data-centralisation/README.md

 ## SQL Files

-The Folder SQL contains files for altering each table to have the correct dtypes, primary keys and foreign keys.
+The Folder SQL contains two files:

-All the files below starting with "alter" can be run in any order:
-- alter_dim_card_details.sql
-- alter_dim_date_time_table.sql
-- alter_dim_products_table.sql
-- alter_dim_store_details.sql
-- alter_dim_users.sql
-- alter_orders_table.sql
+- alter_tables_dtypes_add_keys.sql

-**This must be run last** as the dtypes need to be correct before the primary and foreign keys can be added:
+A file containing all the sql queries used to create the database schema (change the datatypes, make any changes needed before0 adding primary and foreign keys to the table) *Run First

-- add_keys.sql
+- business_questions_queries.sql

-There is also an ERD saved for your reference (sales_data_erd.pgerd)
+A collection of business insight queries that could be used to make better data driven decisions.

 ## Known issues and Future improvements